tommycrest/docker-technology/README.md

 - docker-nginx-static-app : delivery of static page from nginx.

-	- docker build -t <images-name-placeholder> .
+	- docker build -t "images-name-placeholder" .
-	- docker run --name <nginx-container-placeholder> -d -p 80080:80 <images-name-placeholder>
+	- docker run --name "nginx-container-placeholder" -d -p 80080:80 "images-name-placeholder"
 	- from browser: http://localhost:8080 or http://host-ip:8080

-- docker-ubuntu-nginx : script for the creation of a container with ubuntu and nginx web-server configured to expose port 80.
+- docker-ubuntu-nginx :

+  script for the creation of a container with ubuntu and nginx web-server configured to expose port 80.